WHITE PAPER: Delivering Consistent Quality Images with Mekel Technology Microfilm Scanners

 Another services company, ImageSource, Inc., had very similar comments and experiences.
 Conversion Service Manager Ryan Ivie recollects, “We landed a very large roll film conversion job.
 The scanner we were using to convert fiche and roll film was outdated and would not have enabled us to meet the deadline.
 We had to look for replacement scanners that could keep up with production output requirements.”

-As of this printing Ancestry.com has purchased eight MACH5 microfilm scanners to replace twelve nextScan units for ongoing film scanning.
-They also own two MACH7 microfiche scanners.”
+As of this update, Ancestry.com has purchased eight MACH5 microfilm scanners to replace twelve nextScan units for ongoing film scanning.
+They also own two MACH7 microfiche scanners, two MACH Mini portable microfilm scanners, three MACH12 microfilm scanners and numerous QuantumProcess software licenses.

-In an Ancestry.com blogpost, Michael Murdoch, a senior software development manager, gives a detailed description of the benefit noted above.
+In an Ancestry.com blogpost, Michael Murdoch, a senior software development manager, at the time of orignial print, gives a detailed description of the benefit of Quantum scanning and processing.

 “The most interesting point here is that this process is creating fixed-sized image strips.
 In the past, the scanners we used would segment the frames from the film as it scanned.
 In other words, the scanner created the frames as it scanned and you were pretty much stuck with the segmentation it gave you.
 But with strip scanning the scanner produces fixed-sized strips and thus defers the segmentation to a subsequent framing step that is much more accurate in the way it identifies frames.
 More importantly, by deferring the segmentation we can involve a human reviewer who can be much more deliberate and thus more accurate in determining how the content on the film should be framed.